 How to Install & Use Mouse Toggle for Android TV

-I used to get really frustrated when I sideloaded an app on my Android TV and then found out that it wouldn’t work with the normal remote.
+I used to get really frustrated when I sideloaded an app on my Android TV and then found out that it wouldn’t work with the standard remote.

-Some apps will let you use the D-pad to move the cursor around the screen.
-To me, that’s the perfect solution when you don’t want to hook an air mouse to your Android TV.
+Some apps let you use the D-pad to move the cursor around the screen.
+That’s the perfect solution when you don’t want to hook an air mouse to your Android TV.

-It’s been out for a while, but kind of flew under my radar.
+It’s been out for a while but flew under my radar.

 If you’ve been searching for a way to have a virtual mouse pointer that you can control with your Android TV remote, then stick around.

-In this article, I’m going to give you a brief tour of some of the cool features of the Mouse Toggle app.
+In this article, I will give you a brief tour of some of the cool features of the Mouse Toggle app.
 I’m also going to walk you through the installation process.

-But first, let’s take a look at why it’s important to get the right version of Mouse Toggle for Android TV.
+But first, let’s look at why getting the correct version of Mouse Toggle for Android TV is important.

 Why You Need Mouse Toggle Version 1.52 APK